bpayen/McGyver/README.md

 Use "0" to place a "path" on the maze's ground, and "1" to put a wall.
 You specifie the maze entry with a "S" letter, and the exit point with a "E" letter.
 Be carful : each part of the maze path must be reachable from the start point.
 If not : some objects could be put by the application in points where MacGyver can't go, so he would be impossible for him to grab every objects needed to win against the guardian....
+Be sure to draw a free path that allow MacGyver to reach the exit point !

 Layout example :
 { "maze" : [